CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ### SIDEBOARDS

 In addition to the normal location deck and play deck, you can have a 25 card “sideboard” deck.
 Your sideboard can contain resource, hazard, and character cards (including any Ringwraiths).
 However, your combined play deck, starting company, and sideboard can only contain one of each unique card and a maximum of three of any non-unique card.
-As an exception, you may choose one Ringwraith and include up to two copies of his card in your combined play deck and sideboard.
+As an exception, you may choose one Ringwraith and include up to two copies of their card in your combined play deck and sideboard.

 #### Using Your Sideboard When You Exhaust Your Deck